Scanning students' rooms during remote tests is unconstitutional, judge rules

 In December 2020, the Electronic Privacy Information Center filed a complaint against five popular proctoring services, including Honorlock, for their "invasive" and "deceptive" data collection practices.
 Fight for the Future, a nonprofit that created the website BanEproctoring.com, called the decision a "major victory."

 The opinion documents state that the Ohio university is not aware of any data breaches related to remote exam recordings, and that access to the video is strictly controlled.
-Cleveland State University has not yet responded to NPR's request for comment.
+Other students, however, are able to view each others' room scan recordings.

+As ordered by the judge, Cleveland State said it will meet with Besser to determine the next steps in the case.
+Cleveland State spokesperson David Kielmeyer said on Thursday that the school cannot comment on active litigation.

+"Ensuring academic integrity is essential to our mission and will guide us as we move forward," Kielmeyer said in a statement.

 The definition of a "search" is in question